yyf20001230/frank_yang/README.md

 <h3 style="margin: 0rem 0rem 1rem">Single-Len Lightfield imaging</h3>
 _(Jul 2021 - Feb 2022)_

-<br>Introduced an alternative to a light-field camera that synthesizes camera focus point after a video is taken
+Introduced an alternative to a light-field camera that synthesizes camera focus point after a video is taken
 <br>Researched capturing the light-field from a camera with known parameter with OpenCV
 <br>Tested with mirrorless-cam experiments and decreased the functional cost of a light-field camera by 3000%